 What's in the kit?We provide everything you'll need to transform your Apex 460 (or compatible mic) into a studio powerhouse:

 - Custom circuit boards.
 We designed these in house and manufacture them in the US.
 We use high quality two-layer boards with clear silkscreen markings and reasonably sized solder pads.

 - Low-noise tube.
-The tube is a 6072a type, manufactured in Russia, then tested and selected in the US to conform to our specifications for noise and microphonics.
+The tube is a 6072a type, manufactured in Europe, then tested and selected in the US to conform to our specifications for noise and microphonics.
 We picked this 6072 over many other types because it has better distortion characteristics.

 Note: although the circuit can be used with (and can provide corrective EQ for) the stock Apex capsule, we strongly recommend that you order one of our excellent large-diaphragm capsules to accompany this circuit upgrade kit.
 The RK-12 is the best-selling choice for tube mic upgrades.

 Our mod kit is designed as a drop-in replacement for the circuit in the Apex 460, Nady TCM1150, Carvin CTM100, Alctron T-11A (aka HST-11A), and BadAax T11-A.

 If your tube mic has switches, such as the TnC ACM-1200, Avantone CV12, or A.I.R Liberator, see our V-251 kit, which is a better choice for those donor microphones.